wazuh/wazuh-documentation/source/amazon/configuration/credentials.rst

   }

 .. note::
-  The s3:DeleteObject action is only required if the CloudTrail logs will be removed from the S3 bucket by the wodle.
+  The s3:DeleteObject action is only required if the logs will be removed from the S3 bucket by the ``aws-s3`` module.

 3. Attach policy: